How To Clean The Worst Most Dirty Oven With Baking Soda & Vinegar

 How do I get burnt stuff off the bottom of my oven?
 Tip: Use a cleaning pumice stone

-If you have backed on oven stains that are stubborn and not coming out, the best thing to use is a pumice stone.
+If you have baked-on oven stains that are stubborn and not coming out, the best thing to use is a pumice stone.
 Get it wet first.
 Never use it dry.
 This is a miracle worker.
 Just test a small area first.
-I’ve never had it scratch but there are so many different types of metal that you never know.
+I’ve never had it scratched, but there are so many different types of metal that you never know.
 Not the kind for feet or your body.
 Get the cleaning pumice stones.
-They even have ones with a handle so you don’t have to touch them.
+They even have ones with a handle, so you don’t have to touch them.

-I’m just gonna rinse the whole thing with water and a spray bottle just get this stuff off see here I can see that any details that I missed.
+Rinse the whole thing with water and a spray bottle to get the baked-on stains off and see if any details are missed.
 You can also use a sharp razor blade on the oven glass to get any stuck-on grease or stains off.
 It should be wet first, too, so it glides easier.

 Cleaning Your Oven With Natural Products

-If you were dedicated to using natural products, there is a little more work to put in, but it is worth it.
+If you are dedicated to using natural products, there is a little more work to put in, but it is worth it.
 Both baking soda and white vinegar are great resources for keeping your oven clean naturally.
-Also, you can use a wet very sharp razor blade to get grease off the oven glass.
+Also, you can use a wet, very sharp razor blade to get grease off the oven glass.

 For more tips and tricks, check out the rest of our blog.